-Cape Town, founded in 1652, is rich with history and culture.
-Notably, Nelson Mandala made his first public speech following his release from prison on the balcony of Cape Town’s City Hall.
-Tens of thousands of visitors each year take the short ferry trip to Robben Island, designated a UNESCO World Heritage Site, to witness the place where Mandela served 18 years behind bars.
-In addition to touring the small prison island, visitors to Cape Town should make a point to indulge in the city’s vibrant food scene including some of the world’s best restaurants, Victoria & Alfred Waterfront for shopping and entertainment, and hike one of the city’s adjacent natural parks.
+Cape Town, founded in 1652, is rich in history and culture.
+Notably, Nelson Mandala made his first public speech following his release from prison on the balcony of Cape Town's City Hall.
+Tens of thousands of visitors each year take the short ferry to Robben Island, designated a UNESCO World Heritage Site, to witness the place where Mandela served 18 years behind bars.
+In addition to touring the small prison island, visitors to Cape Town should make a point to indulge in the city's vibrant food scene, including some of the world's best restaurants, Victoria & Alfred Waterfront for shopping and entertainment, and hike one of the city's adjacent natural parks.

 - Table Mountain

-Overlooking Cape Town, Table Mountain’s dramatic and towering landscape draws thousands of tourists each year.
-At its highest point, this geological masterpiece, one of the world’s “New Seven Wonders of Nature,” rises 3,563 feet above sea level!
+Overlooking Cape Town, Table Mountain's dramatic and towering landscape draws thousands of tourists annually.
+At its highest point, this geological masterpiece, one of the world's "New Seven Wonders of Nature," rises 3,563 feet above sea level!
 Amazing vantage points can be accessed via the Table Mountain Cableway.
-Or, for the more adventurous traveler, Table Mountain boasts the world’s highest abseil (rappel) at 367 feet!
+Or, for the more adventurous traveler, Table Mountain boasts the world's highest abseil (rappel) at 367 feet!
 In addition to stunning views, this diverse and bountiful ecosystem features more than 2,200 species of plants—many of which are found nowhere else in the world.
-Many of the plants species, found only in South Africa, have delicate or fine leaves and are referred to as “fynbos” foliage, which means “fine bush” or “fine forest.”
+Many of the plant species, found only in South Africa, have delicate or refined leaves and are referred to as "fynbos" foliage, which means "fine bush" or "fine forest."

 - Blyde River Canyon

-Every inch of Blyde River Canyon’s 16 miles offers visitors a unique and unparalleled peek at the dramatic beauty of South Africa.
-Blyde is the third largest canyon in the world (behind the Grand Canyon in the U.S. and Fish River Canyon in Namibia), third deepest canyon in the world, and the greenest canyon in the world!
-From breathtaking views of rolling mountains, the Three Rondavels, God’s Window, and Bourke’s Luck Potholes, to the diversity of life that inhabits the canyon, including some primate species only found in South Africa—this is a must-see!
+Every inch of Blyde River Canyon's 16 miles offers visitors a unique and unparalleled peek at the dramatic beauty of South Africa.
+Blyde is the third largest canyon in the world (behind the Grand Canyon in the U.S. and Fish River Canyon in Namibia), the third deepest canyon in the world, and the greenest canyon in the world!
+From breathtaking views of rolling mountains, the Three Rondavels, God's Window, and Bourke's Luck Potholes to the diversity of life that inhabits the canyon, including some primate species only found in South Africa—this is a must-see!